maritiren/maritiren.github.io/content/posts/threat-modeling.md

 <details>
 <summary>Are you an AppSec personell, or a security architect or anyone that has
 been appointed to implement activities to dev teams?
-Open the drop-down and read this ^_^ </summary>
+Open this drop-down and read this ^_^ </summary>

 I want to emphasize one important thing, a misinterpretation I've seen and that